-While there has been great volatility in the stock markets, which would raise questions about the Company's ability to raise new capital and thereby sustain or expand its operations, the Company has received indications from current and interested investors of their willingness to invest further in the Company due to its pending agreement to purchase 100% of the core mineral concessions within the Coneto silver-gold mining camp.
-Furthermore, there have been numerous public financings recently completed by major mining companies and by junior companies, adding further support to this market-receptive perspective.
-However, there is no certainty that the Company will be successful in its efforts to raise the capital needed, which would cause the Company to reconsider its viability as a going concern at that time and how best to sustain its reduced level of operations, pending a return to better market conditions where a financing could be completed.
+While there has been great volatility in the stock markets, which may raise questions about the Company's ability to raise new capital and thereby sustain or expand its operations, the Company succeeded in raising in excess of \$3 million this year on the strength of its pending agreement to purchase 100% of the core mineral concessions within the Coneto silver-gold mining camp.
+However, there is no certainty that the Company will be successful in its efforts to raise new capital, which would cause the Company to reconsider its viability as a going concern at that time and how best to sustain a reduced level of operations, pending a return to better market conditions when a financing could be completed.